 They shall abide!

-.
+John 15: 4,5 Abide in Me, and I in you.
 As the branch cannot bear fruit of itself, unless it abides in the vine, neither can you, unless you abide in Me.
 I am the vine, you are the branches.
 He who abides in me, and I in him, bears much, fruit; for without Me you can do nothing.

 These potted plants are from Aunt Jo's Greenhouse.
 Each time I walk up to the house getting home from a cleaning job or otherwise these flowers bless me.
 Just the little oasis I need.